bill317996/Melody-extraction-with-melodic-segnet/README.md

-                          It will run with cpu if None. (default: 0) -o output_dir           Path to output folder (default: ./output/) -e evaluate             Path to ground-truth (default: None) -m mode                 The mode of CFP: std and fast (default: fast) fast mode: use sr=22050 and hop=512 (faster) std mode : use sr=native_sample_rate and hop=256 (more accurate)
+                          It will run with cpu if None. (default: 0) -o output_dir           Path to output folder (default: ./output/) -e evaluate             Path to ground-truth (default: None) -m mode                 The mode of CFP: std and fast (default: std) fast mode: use sr=22050 and hop=512 (faster) std mode : use sr=native_sample_rate and hop=256 (more accurate)
 ```